Rely Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Rely Mortgages’s changes.
-While using the tool is not a condition for being on the Rely Mortgages panel, demonstrating you can stay up to date with Rely Mortgages’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.
+This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Rely Mortgages’s changes.
+Even though using this technology is not a condition for being on the Rely Mortgages panel, demonstrating you can stay up to date with Rely Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.
+The system creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Rely Mortgages